 We are sexual assault attorneys who have been helping survivors find the closure, peace and justice they deserve for over ten years.
 When you are ready to reach out, you can speak privately with a compassionate attorney at The Pride Law Firm, free of charge.
 Simply call us anytime at (888) 209-3277 .
 All consultations are complimentary.

-Why Male Victims of Sexual Assault Don’t Report It
+Why Male Survivors of Sexual Assault Don’t Report It

 Cultural Views on Men & Masculinity

 Male survivors may be doubly hesitant to come forward because sexual assault often contradicts societal views about masculinity and libido.
-There is tremendous pressure on a survivor to meet cultural expectations of what it means to be a “real man.”
+There is tremendous pressure on them to meet cultural expectations of what it means to be a “real man.”
 Some of these widely-held beliefs assert that men and boys:

 - Have an insatiable desire for sex